noamkanonich/QA-Finder/README.md

 # QA-Finder
-A web app using Node.js, EJS, MongoDB, mongoose, express, cheerio, axios, request and more, that returns Q&amp;A for an amazon product, given the product's asin code.
+QA-Finder is a web app using Node.js, EJS, MongoDB, mongoose, express, cheerio, axios, request and more, that returns Q&amp;A for an amazon product, given the product's asin code.

 # How to start
 1. Download this repository zip file.